- Faculty & Staff

 I have already chosen a major or minor(s).
 Is FASS FaM still a good way to start a BA?

 Yes, participating in FASS FaM is an excellent way to begin your university career.
-Since FASS FaM is more an extracurricular program developed to help you transition to university, you will be with students who have also chosen the same major or minor as you have, so you will have much in common.
-You can get to know your classmates outside of class participating in fun activities.
+Since FASS FaM is developed to help you transition to university, you will be with students who have also chosen the same major or minor as you have, so you will have much in common.
+You can get to know your classmates outside of class in your weekly mentoring sessions and participate in fun activities.
 You can also talk about the lectures, study for exams together, and begin lasting friendships.

 What are the requirements to be in a FASS FaM?